South Australia has banned the cultivation of genetically modified crops across the whole of SA since 2004.

 The current ban (moratorium) on growing genetically modified crops in South Australia was extended in 2017 as a result of a Greens Bill that passed with the support of the then Labor State Government.

 The moratorium is now in law and won't expire until 1st September 2025, unless the SA Parliament votes to get rid of the moratorium.
 However, the Minister for Primary Industries is intent on removing the moratorium for mainland SA via any means possible.
 After his plans were thwarted twice by the Parliament in late 2019, he has again gazetted Regulations to lift the moratorium on mainland SA from 1 January 2020.
 In February 2020 he also introduced another Bill into Parliament to lift the moratorium on mainland SA (keeping only Kangaroo Island as GM-free).

 The Greens are firm in our commitment to a GM-free SA, and are standing with the people of South Australia, calling on the Marshall Liberal Government to respect the law and keep the ban in place.

 Add your voice and sign the petition.

-We, the undersigned residents of South Australia, call upon the South Australian Parliament to retain the current moratorium on the cultivation of GM crops in SA.
+We, the undersigned residents of South Australia, call on the Marshall Liberal Government to retain the current moratorium on the cultivation of GM crops in SA.